candytale55/web-dev-fundamentals-archive/README.md

 #### To-do list:
 * The display menus takes too long to disapear.
-* Add hovering effects ofver the menus.
+* Add hovering effects over the menus.
+* I created another skeleton for a similar jQuery page [here](https://github.com/candytale55/marketplace).
+It would be good to also finish it.

 ## Screenshots
 [![madison-square-market.png](https://i.postimg.cc/bNWpMFkQ/madison-square-market.png)](https://postimg.cc/0bYTKntQ)